docker-archive/mta_java_workshop/README.md

 ### <a name="task2.4"></a> Task 2.4: Deploy the Web App using UCP

-Docker automates the process of building and running the application from a single file using Docker Compse.
+Docker automates the process of building and running the application from a single file using Docker Compose.
 Compose is a tool for declaratively  defining and running multi-container Docker applications.
 With Compose, a YAML file configures the application’s services.
 Then, with a single command, all the services are configured, created and started.

 We'll go through the Compose [file](./task_2/docker-compose.yml)